-Visit your favorite local Steakhouse to order a perfectly cooked, tender, juicy steak. and 10 to 1, you’ll be asked if you’d like a side of mushrooms.
-If you happen to be lucky enough to be attending one of the higher-end Steakhouses in town, you’ll be asked, if you’d care for a side Mushrooms in Wine Sauce.
-By all means, if you love mushrooms as much as I do just say yes when they ask, you won’t regret it.
-Trust me they are so darn good.
+Visit your favorite local Steakhouse to order a perfectly cooked, tender, juicy steak, and 10 to 1, and you’ll be asked if you’d like a side of mushrooms.
+If you happen to be lucky enough to be attending one of the higher-end Steakhouses in town, you’ll be asked if you’d care for a side of Mushrooms in Wine Sauce.
+By all means, if you love mushrooms as much as I do say yes when they ask, you won’t regret it.
+Trust me, and they are so darn good.

-There are endless varieties of mushrooms available for the mushroom lover in all of us, however, most people will tend to gravitate to these varieties: portabella, white button, porcini, cremini, black trumpet, chanterelle oyster, shiitake, and morel mushrooms.
-Today, I decided to use a simple common white button mushroom to make the recipe for Steakhouse-Style Mushrooms in Wine Sauce today.
+There are endless varieties of mushrooms available for the mushroom lover in all of us.
+However, most people will tend to gravitate to these varieties: portabella, white button, porcini, cremini, black trumpet, chanterelle oyster, shiitake, and morel mushrooms.
+Today, I decided to use a simple common white button mushroom to make the recipe for Steakhouse-Style Mushrooms in Wine Sauce.

 Steakhouse-Style Mushrooms in Wine Sauce

 - 1 tablespoon olive oil

 - 1 onion sliced

 - 6 cloves garlic chopped

 - Remove the stems from white mushrooms, you may want to save them for another recipe.

 - In a large metal skillet, melt the unsalted butter and add olive oil to the metal skillet over medium-high heat.
 Add the sliced onions and cook for about 2 minutes before adding the chopped garlic.

 - Next, add the clean mushroom caps to the metal skillet, add the red wine and Worcestershire sauce at this time.
 Bring the contents to a boil and simmer on low until the red wine is reduced by half and beginning to glaze the white mushroom caps.